 Excavating within 3m or 6m of a neighbouring property

 Building on the boundary with a neighbouring property

 The Act does not change any requirement for Planning Permission or Building Regulation Approval for building works.
 Equally, obtaining Planning Permission or Building Regulation Approval does not negate the legal requirements under the Party Wall etc Act 1996.

 If you or your neighbour are carrying out work and you are unsure if the works fall under the Act, please contact us for free independent advice.

 Find further information on the Party Wall etc Act 1996 on the Department for Communities and Local Government website.

 What is a Party Wall award?

-A contract between the two owners, prepared and served by the surveyor or surveyors, setting out the duties and obligations of both parties.
-It also serves as a “buffer” between the parties in the event that there are matters under dispute that fall within the Act.
-It also makes it possible to find a resolution to problems that may arise without a long and expensive legal procedure, as long as the problem falls within the surveyor’s remit.
+The Award is a contract between the two owners, prepared and served by the surveyor or surveyors, setting out the duties and obligations of both parties.
+It also serves as a 'buffer' between the parties in the event that there are matters under dispute that fall within the Act.
+It makes it possible to find a resolution to problems that may arise without a long and expensive legal procedure, as long as the problem falls within the surveyor’s remit.